-Increasing tourism in the region has brought its own challenges of infrastructure and ecological balance.
+Increasing tourism in the region has brought its own challenges of infrastructure and ecological balance to Pangong Lake and the area around it.
 I hope the local administration will continue to keep a control over the area, and not let it get over-touristed like so many other places in the country.

-Stay at Pangong: During summer (Mid May until about the end of September) you will find seasonal camps set up near the lake.
+Stay at Pangong Lake: During summer (Mid-May until about the end of September) you will find seasonal camps set up near the lake.
 These will be basic tents with toilets but no other mod-cons.
 If you are in reasonably good health, and happy to rough it out for unforgettable sunrise and sunset views, then you might want to stay overnight.
 Be prepared though – the area gets terribly windy at night.
 Also, the lake is at a much higher altitude (14,200 feet) than Leh (11,500 feet), so you will need to acclimatize in Leh first.

 If you are travelling with children or older persons, I would recommend a day trip and return to Leh, to stay at the lower altitude.